frankrobert/htpc-docker/README.md

   - [Deluge + PIA](https://hub.docker.com/r/binhex/arch-delugevpn/)

 ## TODO/Missing services
+  > Note that Windows users can use WSL to avoid having to rebind paths and can simply symlink if needed
 - [ ] Create cross-platform overrides to allow this to work on Windows
 - [ ] Add Prometheus or Fluentd logging
 - [ ] Add a media manager to download trailers